Mythic Fantasy name generator background

 Why This Settlement Tool Works

 Strong city names need geography, culture, and history to line up.
 MythNym uses those anchors to create capitals, ports, mountain holds, and desert hubs that sound distinct from one another while still fitting the same world.
-The result is naming that supports maps, trade routes, and regional identity.
+The result is naming that supports roads, districts, walls, markets, and the way people talk about moving through the map.

 How to Shape Better City Names

 Start with terrain and settlement role, then add cultural influence to keep nearby locations coherent.
 A coastal trade hub benefits from different sounds than a mountain fortress or desert oasis.
-Generate batches by region, compare the strongest options on a map, and keep the ones that read well beside neighboring kingdoms and roads.
+Generate batches by region, compare the strongest options on a map, and keep the ones that still read clearly beside nearby capitals, rivers, roads, and kingdom borders.

 • Select terrain and settlement role such as port, hold, or market town